 What are the coronavirus symptoms?

 The symptoms are COVID-19 range from mild to severe illness or death.
 The following symptoms may appear 2 to 14 days after exposure:

 The CDC has guidance for who should be tested, but they report that decisions about testing are at the discretion of state and local health departments and/or individual clinicians.

 What is happening in the United States?

-- Person-to-person spread of COVID-19 was first reported among close contacts of returned travelers from Wuhan but has been spreading throughout all 50 states and the District of Columbia.
+- Person-to-person spread of COVID-19 has been reported in all 50 states and the District of Columbia.

 The CDC has advised hospitals in certain areas hard hit by coronavirus to reschedule elective surgeries, and the American College of Surgeons (ACS) also advised hospitals to evaluate all elective surgeries as necessary.
 These steps are being advised to make room for coronavirus patients and also to conserve the supplies that might be need for coronavirus patient care (including protective gear).
 The ACS also released COVID-19 Guidelines for Triage of Cancer Surgery Patients that is intended to help institutions and providers who are facing a rising burden of hospitalized COVID-19 patients and a higher prevalence of community infection.

 The American Society of Clinical Oncology (ASCO) released a Guide to Cancer Care Delivery During the COVID-19 Pandemic, which provides detailed guidance to oncology practices on the immediate and short-term steps that could be taken to help protect the safety of patients and healthcare staff before resuming more routine care operations during the COVID-19 public health crisis.
 The ASCO guide also summarizes a wide range of policies and practices developed by cancer facilities, as well as guidance provided by government agencies and other medical societies.